-FHWA EJ principles for transportation decision making
+FHWA EJ principles for transportation decision making:

-- Identifying and addressing disproportionately high and adverse effects on minority populations and low-income populations. - Achieve fair treatment for minority populations and low-income populations through an equitable distribution of benefits and burdens resulting from programs, plans, and activities. - Ensure the full and fair participation of all potentially affected communities - creating opportunities for meaningful public involvement in the transportation decision-making process.
+- Identifying and addressing disproportionately high and adverse effects on minority populations and low-income populations. - To achieve fair treatment for minority populations and low-income populations through an equitable distribution of benefits and burdens resulting from programs, plans, and activities. - It also seeks to ensure the full and fair participation of all potentially affected communities and it does so through creating opportunities for meaningful public involvement in the transportation decision-making process.